Turkish civil code (1926): Women's rights

-Although the Code covered many areas of modern living, the most important articles dealt with women’s rights.
-For the first time women and men were acknowledged to be equal.
-Under the prior legal system, both the women’s share in the inheritance and the weight of women’s testimony in the courts was half of that of the men.
-Under the Code, men and women were made equal with regard to inheritance and testimony.
+Although the code addressed many areas of modern life, the most important articles dealt with women’s rights.
+For the first time, women and men were acknowledged to be equal.
+Under the prior legal system, women’s share in inheritance and the weight of women’s testimony in court were half that of men.
+Under the code, men and women were made equal with regard to inheritance and testimony.

-Also legal marriage was made compulsory, and polygamy was banned.
-The women were given the right to choose any profession.
-The women gained full universal suffrage, on 5 December 1934.
+Furthermore, civil marriage was made compulsory, and polygamy was banned.
+Women were given the right to choose any profession.
+Universal women's suffrage, however, was not established until 5 December 1934.